Keystroke Dynamics: Concepts, Techniques, and Applications: Keystroke Datasets

 \section{Keystroke Datasets}

-A keystroke dataset is required to perform satisfactory evaluation of keystroke dynamics-based authentication algorithms The quality, size and nature (fixed or free-text) of the dataset is a crucial factor in evaluating the performance of these algorithms.
-To perform evaluation, an algorithm is applied that measures and compares the difference in timing between key presses and releases in the dataset, using this information to make an authentication decision.
+A keystroke dataset is required to perform a satisfactory evaluation of keystroke dynamics-based authentication algorithms.
+The quality, size, and nature (fixed, free, or semi-fixed text) of the dataset are crucial factors in evaluating the performance of these algorithms.
+To perform an evaluation, an algorithm is applied that compares the typing patterns of users based on keystroke features (see Fig. \ref{fig:Keystroke_feature}).
+This information is used to authenticate users.
 This section details various keystroke datasets and their effectiveness in terms of authentication performance.
+A summary of the keystroke datatsets is shown in Table \ref{table:existingDatasets}.